-Whether your goal is to open a crypto savings account or to start crypto day trading, it all starts with buying your first crypto.
+Whether your goal is to set up a crypto savings plan or to start crypto day trading, it all starts with buying your first crypto.
 Invity is here to open the world of crypto safely and easily!Get started with crypto!

 What coin should I start with?

 Cryptocurrencies let you be your own bank, meaning you get to manage your investments directly.
 So the way you invest in crypto is based on your situation and needs informed by your own research.
 A good all-around starting point is the first and most popular cryptocurrency, Bitcoin.

 Like with offline money, you need a way to protect your crypto while keeping it close at hand: a wallet.
 This can be a smartphone app or a standalone device.
 Whatever your choice, keep it secure.

 Crypto wallets don't contain coins - coins are only pieces of a blockchain network.
 Wallets contain your keys.

 Two types of keys, public and private keys, are bits of data that let you access the blockchain and thus your coins.

 Keys are like your bank account number and your signature on a check.
 They're how you receive and send your crypto.

 Hot (software) wallet

 Where you get your wallet depends on the type of wallet you want.
 If you want a convenient app (a "hot wallet"), these can usually be downloaded from the creator's website or an app store for free or low cost.
 The Blockstream Green and the BlueWallet are trustworthy, easy-to-use hot wallet choices.Learn more about crypto wallets